aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-manipulation/convert-ppt-to-pptx-format/_index.md

 If you haven't already, [download Aspose.Slides for .NET](https://releases.aspose.com/slides/net/) and explore its capabilities further.

-For more tutorials and tips, visit our [official documentation](https://reference.aspose.com/slides/net/).
+For more tutorials and tips, visit our [documentation](https://reference.aspose.com/slides/net/).

 ## Frequently Asked Questions